-The program can be completed part time in approximately three years, or full time in five terms (just under a year and a half).
+Depending on how many courses are taken each year, the program can be completed part time in two to five years.
+Full time completion takes five terms, or just under a year and a half.

-For more information, please visit the Communication, Culture and Media (https://drexel.edu/coas/academics/graduate-programs/communication-culture-media/) web page.
+For more information, please visit the Communication, Culture and Media (https://drexel.edu/coas/academics/graduate-programs/communicationculture-media/) web page.